-Through my research, I seek to understand the emergence of novel cultural norms and their role in regulating human behavior.
-For instance, I am fascinated by how shared experiences with our social groups influence what we remember, the goals we pursue, and the things we value.
-I investigate both the nature of shared experiences -- what makes an experience shared -- as well as how shared experiences can lead to the emergence of novel cultural norms.
+Through my research, I seek to understand how shared attention with other agents influence what we remember, the goals we pursue, and the things we value.
+I investigate both the nature of shared attention—what makes attention shared—as well as how shared attention influences mind and culture.

 In another line of research, I compare the power of cultural norms and personal values as drivers of human behavior.
 I am interested in understanding the psychological and contextual conditions that render cultural norms or personal values more powerful.

-Finally, I am intrigued by the psychological consequences of cultural norm conflict -- that is, how people negotiate their way out of normative conflict, and what the consequences of such conflict are for one's personal identity.
+Finally, I am intrigued by the psychological consequences of cultural norm conflict -- that is, how people negotiate their way out of normative conflict.

 - Culture and Ethnicity

 - Interpersonal Processes

 - Chiu, C-y., Gelfand, M. J., T. Yamagishi, Shteynberg, G., & Wan, C. (2010).
 Intersubjective culture: The role of intersubjective perceptions in cross-cultural research.
 Perspectives on Psychological Science, 5, 482-493.

 - Cojuharenco, I., Shteynberg, G., Gelfand, M., & Schminke, M. (2012).
 Self-construal and unethical behavior.
 Journal of Business Ethics.
 DOI: 10.1007/s10551-011-1139-8.

 - Gelfand, M. J., Lun, J., Lyons, S., & Shteynberg, G. (2011).
 Descriptive norms as carriers of culture in negotiation.
 Journal of International Negotiation, 16, 361-381.